 - Toiletries kit

-- Clothing: half sleeved and full sleeved T-shirts, hiking shorts, thermals, fleece wears.
+- Clothing: half sleeve and full sleeved T-shirts, hiking shorts, thermals, fleece wears

-You can bring supplies, gears and equipment from home or you can buy it in different places before starting the actual trek.
-This article may prove to be helpful in deciding where to buy the required stuffs.
+You can bring supplies, gears, and equipment from home or you can buy it in different places before starting the actual trek.
+This article may prove to be helpful in deciding where to buy the required stuff.

-The Tenji/Tiji (commonly pronounced “Teeji”) festival is an annual event indigenous to the unofficial capital of Upper Mustang, Lo Manthang.
-Tenji festival is the abbreviated from of Tempachhirim which translates to “prayer for world peace”.
-It is celebrated for three days.
+The Tenji/Tiji (local- “Teeji”) festival is an annual event indigenous to the unofficial capital of Upper Mustang, Lo Manthang.
+Tenji festival is abbreviated form of Tempachhirim which translates to “prayer for world peace”.
+The celebration extends for three days.

-On the third day, a ceremony called “RhaChham” is performed.
-For this ceremony, one monk has to stay in the seclusion for three months of winter preparing for the role of Dhorjisonam for RhaChham.
+On the third day, a there’s a ceremony called “RhaChham”.
+For this ceremony, one monk has to stay in the seclusion for three months of winter.
+He prepares for the role of Dhorjisonam for RhaChham.
 The monk in the role of Dhorjisonam throws an effigy and Tsampaa representation of Ma Tam Ru Ta, the demon.
-It is believed that the village is purified of the evil spirits at this time by this ceremony.

-The Tiji Festival for tourists means enjoying all the dances and celebrations that take place, including horse racing and a giant tug-of-war, Tibetan women in their traditional clothing and colorful jewelry, monks in their robes and dancers in elaborate costumes.
-This is a festival that is hardly known to outsiders and those who have experienced describe attending the experience to be surreal.
+The Tiji Festival for tourists means enjoying all the dances and celebrations that take place.
+It also includes horse racing and a giant tug-of-war.
+Tibetan women in their traditional clothing and colorful jewelry bejewel the ceremony.

 |1||Fly or Drive from Kathmandu to Pokhara|